casperbang/KMP382-driver/README.md

 KMP382-driver
 =============

-Reverse-engneered driver for talking to a serial connected Kamstrup 382 electricity meter
+Driver for talking to a serially connected Kamstrup 685-382 electricity meter

 Serial driver to Kamstrup type 685-382 electricity meters using the legacy but open IEC1107 protocol as well as the native but propriatary "Kamstrup Meter